tumashu/exwm-x/README.md

 3.  :pretty-name

-    In EXWM and Exwm-X, an application is assocated with an emacs buffer, user can set the buffer's name with :pretty-name.
+    In EXWM and EXWM-X, an application is assocated with an emacs buffer, user can set the buffer's name with :pretty-name.

 4.  :paste-key